SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v6.md

 #### Setting up Guaranteed Messaging Endpoints

 This integration guide shows receiving messages and sending reply messages within the JBoss Application Server using two separate JMS Queues.
 For illustration purposes, these queues are chosen to be exclusive queues with a message spool quota of 2GB matching quota associated with the message VPN.
-The queue names chosen are “solace_requests” and “solace_replies”.
+The queue names chosen are "solace_requests" and "solace_replies".

 ```
 (config)# message-spool message-vpn solace_VPN